 - "Westernized" names

-- Alternate punctuation (e.g., your name appears with/without a hyphen or apostrophe)
+- Alternate punctuation (e.g., your name appears with/without a hyphen, apostrophe, or diacritical marking)

 - Alternate spacing (e.g., your name appears with or without specific spaces)